How To Dump Your Holding Tanks At Home

 3. Avoid making a stop on the way home

-3. Dumping directly into your home’s septic tank or cleanout as you would at a dump station
+2. Dumping directly into your home’s septic system cleanout as you would at a dump station

 • Use bacteria-friendly tank treatments while camping to avoid disturbing the bacterial colonies in your septic tank or city treatment plant when you dump.